SteelCompendium/data-gen/Abilities/Tactician/This Is What We Planned For.md

 ---
-name: "This is What We Planned for (5 Focus)"
+name: "This Is What We Planned For (5 Focus)"
 type: "5-focus Abilities"
 source: "Tactician"
 cost: "5 FOCUS"
 ---

-# This is What We Planned for (5 Focus)
+# This Is What We Planned For (5 Focus)

 *A quick signal from you gives your allies a chance to turn the tide of battle.*